iaincollins/structured-data-testing-tool/README.md

 If a page uses JavaScript with client side rendering to generate Structured Data, you can use a tool like [Puppeteer](https://github.com/GoogleChrome/puppeteer) (a headless Chrome API) to fetch the HTML and allow any client side JavaScript to run and then test the rendered page with the Structured Data Testing Tool.

-Note:
+This can be used to test pages that rely on client side injection with tools like Google Tag Manager to add Structured Data to pages.

+Notes:

 * Puppeteer is a large package (~272 MB) and must be installed separately.
 * You can only use Puppeteer with the API, not the Command Line Interface.

-Example of how to use `puppeteer` with `structured-data-testing-tool` :
+Example of how to use `puppeteer` with `structured-data-testing-tool` to write a test that relies on client side JavaScript:

 ```javascript
 const { structuredDataTest } = require('structured-data-testing-tool')